computersarecool/willynolan.com/README.md

-# README Template
+# willynolan.com
-*computersarecool.github.io page*
+*willynolan.com (computersarecool.github.io) page*

 ## Description
-This is a placeholder website powered by Github pages for `computersarecool.github.io` and `willynolan.com`.
+This is a placeholder website powered by Github pages for `willynolan.com` which is just routed from `computersarecool.github.io`.

 ## Functionality
 - Mainly this just shows a full screen image.